 Benthos.
 The assessment concludes that submarine cable related works can be a source of notable concern on benthic features and, therefore, should be undertaken at limited scale and under the condition that precise planning ensures that the most important parts of the features are avoided.

 Coastal features.
-It is suggested that works related to submarine communication cable laying and maintenance can be a source of notable concern for coastal features and, therefore, should proceed only at limited scale while avoiding the most important coastal features.
+Works related to submarine communication cable laying and maintenance is a source of notable concern for coastal features and, therefore, should proceed only at limited scale while avoiding the most important coastal features.
 This is best accomplished via planning at the local and regional levels.

 Assumptions: